Human Resource Management Challenges in the 21st Century

 HR must include a few vital things in its strategies to attract and retain the best talents.
 They involve leveraging good technology, building a good company culture, recruiting ideal candidates, offering competitive compensation packages, and engaging employees.
 More importantly, there is a need for development opportunities and an understanding of why employees leave.

-3. Management of a diversified workforce
+4. Management of a Diversified Workforce

 Among issues likely to arise while managing diverse workforces include communication barriers, differing opinions, inequitable inclusion, discrimination, stereotyping, and cultural misunderstanding.